Chart Color Schemes

 AreaSearch assessment of residential development activity positions Glen Waverley among the top 25% of areas assessed nationwide

-Based on AreaSearch analysis using ABS building approval numbers sourced from statistical area data, Glen Waverley averaged approximately 249 new dwelling approvals annually.
-Between FY-21 and FY-25, around 1,246 homes were approved, with an additional 160 approved so far in FY-26.
-Over the past five financial years, on average, 1.5 people moved to Glen Waverley for each dwelling built.
-However, this figure increased to 4.7 people per dwelling over the past two financial years, indicating growing popularity and potential undersupply.
+Based on AreaSearch analysis of ABS building approval numbers, Glen Waverley averaged approximately 249 new dwelling approvals annually.
+Between financial years FY-21 to FY-25, around 1,246 homes were approved, with an additional 200 approved in FY-26 by February.
+Over the past five financial years, on average, 1.5 people moved to Glen Waverley per dwelling built.
+However, between FY-23 and FY-25, this ratio increased to 4.7 people per dwelling, suggesting growing popularity and potential undersupply.

-The average expected construction cost value of new properties was $1,151,000, suggesting developers target the premium market segment with higher-end properties.
-In FY-26, there have been $39.2 million in commercial approvals, signifying robust local business investment.
-Glen Waverley maintains similar construction rates per person relative to Greater Melbourne, preserving market equilibrium consistent with surrounding areas.
+The average construction value of new properties was $1,151,000, indicating a focus on the premium market segment.
+In FY-26, there were $39.2 million in commercial approvals, reflecting robust local business investment.
+Glen Waverley's construction rates per person are similar to Greater Melbourne's, maintaining market equilibrium.

 Frequently Asked Questions - Development